-- State the chain of survival - Describe the current techniques of one and two-rescuer CPR - Demonstrate the current techniques of one and two-rescuer CPR
+- State the chain of survival - Describe the current techniques of one and two-rescuer CPR - Discuss airway issues in cardiac arrest management - Determine criteria for terminating cardiac arrest in the out-of-hospital setting - Apply ALS management skills during a cardiac arrest - o Airway management - Vascular access - Pharmacology - Demonstrate the current techniques of one and two-rescuer CPR - Demonstrate the current techniques of cardiac arrest management

 - I. Chain of survival - a.
 There are 5 links in the adult Chain of Survival - i.
 Immediate recognition of cardiac arrest and activation of the emergency response system - ii.
-Early cardiopulmonary resuscitation (CPR) with an emphasis on chest compressions - iii.
+Early cardiopulmonary resuscitation (CPR) emphasizing chest compressions - iii.
 Rapid defibrillation - iv.
 Effective advanced life support - v.
 Integrated post-cardiac arrest care - b.
-A strong chain of survival can improve chances of survival and recovery for victims of heart attack, stroke, and other emergencies. - II.
+Appropriate chain reactions can improve chances of survival and recovery for heart attack and stroke patients - II.
 Optimal chest compressions - a.
-Compress at a rate of 100 120 per minute - b.
-The number of compressions per minute is an important determinant of return of spontaneous circulation (ROSC) and good neurological outcomes - c.
+Compress at a rate of $100 120/\min$ - b.
+The number of compressions per minute is an important determinant of return of spontaneous circulation and good neurological outcomes - c.
 Heel of one hand over the center of the patient's chest (lower half of the sternum) and the heel of the other hand over the first so the hands are overlapped and parallel - d.
 Compress at least 2 inches (5 cm) - i.
 Shallow compressions are associated with lower cardiac arrest survival - e.
 Do not compress more than 2.4 inches (6 cm) - i.
 Non-life threatening injuries may occur - f.
 Allow complete recoil of chest between compressions - g.
 Minimize interruption - i.
 Ventilation/Compression Ratio - 1.
 2 breaths after every 30 compressions if no advanced airway is in place - 2.
 1 breath every 6 seconds with continuous compressions if an advanced airway is present - 3.
 Each breath should take about 1 second - 4.
 Ventilate with only enough volume to observe chest rise - h.
 High performance CPR - i.
-Coordinated manner with other practitioners (e.g., pit crew CPR) - ii.
-Function as a team, including team training - i.
-Mechanical CPR devices - i.
-Per AHA Guidelines, there is no clear benefit on the use of mechanical CPR devices vs. manual chest compressions in patients with cardiac arrest; however, mechanical compression devices should be considered in settings where compressions may be challenging or dangerous for a provider (e.g., in an ambulance during transport).
+Coordinated manner with other practitioners (e.g., pit crew CPR)